kool-engine/kool/README.md

 - All new Vulkan rendering backend (on JVM)
 - Support for physical based rendering (with metallic workflow) and image-based lighting
 - Normal, roughness, metallic, ambient occlusion and Displacement mapping
+- Screen-space ambient occlusion
 - HDR lighting with [Uncharted2 tone-mapping](http://filmicworlds.com/blog/filmic-tonemapping-operators/)
 - Lighting with multiple point, spot and directional lights
-- Shadow mapping for multiple light sources (spot lights only for now)
+- Shadow mapping for multiple light sources (only spot and directional lights for now)
 - A small GUI framework for simple in-game menus / controls

 ## A Hello World Example